-The country’s largest roofing company just launched a new solar startup
+The world’s largest roofing company just launched a new solar startup

 If you own a house and replace your roof, there’s a good chance that your contractor may now ask if you want to include solar power–whether you live in Arizona or, say, North Dakota, where solar has been slower to grow.

-GAF, the largest roofing and waterproofing manufacturer in the U.S. (itself a part of Standard Industries, the largest roofing company in the world), just launched a new startup called GAF Energy that aims to drive adoption of rooftop solar.
-By targeting roofing customers, the company believes that it can move faster than other solar installation companies.
+Standard Industries, the largest roofing company in the world just launched a new startup called GAF Energy that aims to drive adoption of rooftop solar.
+By targeting roofing customers of Standard Industries U.S. subsidiary GAF, the company believes that it can move faster than other solar installation companies.

 “The scale of the roofing industry is an order of magnitude greater than the solar industry,” says Martin DeBono, president of GAF Energy.
 “GAF Energy can now give those customers a simple option: a roof or a solar roof.”

-Note: Correction: We’ve updated this story to reflect that it’s Standard Industries, GAF’s parent company, that is launching GAF Energy, which will work alongside GAF.